UIS Investors Have Opportunity to Lead Unisys Corporation Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-12, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unisys Corporation ("Unisys" or the "Company") (NYSE: UIS).
+BENSALEM, Pa., Dec.
+14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unisys Corporation ("Unisys" or the "Company") (NYSE: UIS).

 Class Period: August 3, 2022 – November 7,2022